JW Asset Management, LLC Increases Stake in TerrAscend Corp

 Overview of TerrAscend Corp

-TerrAscend Corp (TSNDF, Financial), a Canadian company, is focused on creating and delivering quality cannabis products and services that meet the evolving needs of patients.
-The company also provides education and support programs to physicians and patients through healthcare professionals.
-It operates in a single segment, the cultivation, production, and sale of cannabis products, with subsidiaries located in Canada and the United States.
-Since its IPO on November 16, 2017, the company has a market cap of $587.698 million.
+TerrAscend Corp (TSNDF, Financial), a Canadian company, made its initial public offering on November 16, 2017.
+The company is focused on creating and delivering quality cannabis products and services that meet the evolving needs of patients.
+It also provides education and support programs to physicians and patients through healthcare professionals.
+The company operates in a single segment, with subsidiaries located in Canada and the United States.

+As of September 30, 2023, TerrAscend Corp has a market capitalization of $593.493 million and a current stock price of $2.05.
+The company's PE percentage is 0.00, indicating that it is currently operating at a loss.
+According to GuruFocus, the stock's GF Value is $5.76, suggesting that it may be a possible value trap and investors should think twice before investing.
+The stock's price to GF Value is 0.36.

+Since its IPO, TerrAscend Corp has seen a price change of 28.93%.
+The year-to-date price change ratio stands at 84.55%.
+The company's GF Score is 56/100, indicating poor future performance potential.
+The company's Financial Strength is ranked 4/10, while its Profitability Rank is 2/10.
+The Growth Rank is 0/10, indicating no growth in the recent past.

 Conclusion